 Access images directly from BMC DTR

-While performing the BMC Helix IT Service Management installation, specify the following parameters so that the deployment pipeline can access the images directly from BMC DTR.
+While performing the BMC Helix Service Management installation, specify the following parameters so that the deployment pipeline can access the images directly from BMC DTR.

 Specify the parameter values based on the type in which you want to provide the deployment input configuration file: